alankrantas/saiko-iotomatic-watch-esp32-round-lcd/README.md

 - [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)
 - [Adafruit GC9A01A Library](https://github.com/adafruit/Adafruit_GC9A01A)

-> Note: The clock will try to update time from the NTP server every 30 minutes.
+> Note: by default the NTP client will update time every 20 minutes and will check/force update every hour.
 >
-> However, the `NTPClient` may cause several-second blocking delays (which cause the watch temporarily stopped moving) due to internet or NTP issues.
-There are currently no good way around this but to change a better NTP server and/or a better WiFi environment depending on where you are.
+> However, the `NTPClient` may cause several-second blocking delays during the updates (which makes the watch temporarily stopped moving) due to internet or NTP server issues.
+There is currently no good solution to get around this but to change a better NTP server and/or a better WiFi environment depending on where you are.

 ## Clock Setup

 - Change the `SECRET_SSID` and `SECRET_PASS` to your WiFi ssid/password in `secret.h`.
 - Modify `NTP_SERVER` and `NTP_HOUR_OFFSET` to a setting you perfer.
-- If `DEMO_MODE` is set to `true`, the watch will display a fixed time (`10:31:42 SUN 31th`) without connnecting to WiFi.
+- If `DEMO_MODE` is set to `true`, the watch will not connect to WiFi/NTP and displays a fixed time (`10:31:42 SUN 31th`).
-- If `BENCHMARK` is set to `true`, it will calculate and print the time needed to draw the watch dial.
+- If `BENCHMARK` is set to `true`, it will calculate and print the time of one watch dial drawing cycle.

 ### Advanced